Phoenix Force: Avengers vs. X-Men

 Phoenix Five portrayed on the cover of Avengers vs. X-Men #5, June 2012; Left and right: Namor, Emma Frost, Cyclops with Hope Summers, Colossus and Magik (illustration by John Romita Jr.)

-During the Avengers vs. X-Men storyline, the event has the Phoenix Force returning to Earth, presumably to reclaim Hope Summers, which leads to a confrontation between the Avengers and the X-Men on how to deal with its arrival.
-The Avengers anticipate the destruction that the Phoenix could bring while Cyclops hopes to use the Phoenix Force to restart the mutant population.
+During the Avengers vs. X-Men storyline, the Phoenix Force returns to Earth, presumably to reclaim Hope Summers, which leads to a confrontation between the Avengers and the X-Men on how to deal with its arrival.
+The Avengers anticipate the destruction that the Phoenix could bring, while Cyclops hopes to use the Phoenix Force to restart the mutant population.

-As the Phoenix Force nears Earth, the Avengers fight the X-Men on the Blue Area of the Moon with Hope caught in the middle, while Iron Man and Giant-Man prepare a disruptor weapon to kill the Phoenix Force.
-Iron Man pilots the weapon against the Phoenix Force, but when he uses it to blast the Phoenix Force, the entity is forcefully altered and divided into five fragments that bond with Cyclops, Emma Frost, Namor, Colossus, and Magik.
-They defeat the Avengers and head back to Earth with Hope.
-It is theorized that Scarlet Witch's spell of "No more mutants" angered the Phoenix, and to calm the entity, a new host was needed along, with five acolytes, to succeed at bringing about evolution (the acolytes were actually revealed to be the first five new mutants that have appeared around the globe since the decimation of the mutant population), and that was the reason the Phoenix came to Earth.
+As the Phoenix Force nears Earth, the Avengers fight the X-Men with Hope caught in the middle, while Iron Man and Giant-Man prepare a disruptor weapon to kill the Phoenix Force.
+Instead, the Phoenix Force is divided into five fragments that bond with Cyclops, Emma Frost, Namor, Colossus, and Magik.

-When the Avengers defeat Namor in an attack on Wakanda, his portion of the Phoenix Force becomes divided between the other four members of the "Phoenix Five", making it harder to defeat them.
-Spider-Man then baits Colossus and Magik into taking each other out by playing off of their fears when fighting them in a volcano, forcing their portions of the Phoenix to be divided between Emma and Cyclops.
-When Cyclops invades the mystical city of K'un-L'un, Lei Kung defends the city on the back of Shou-Lao, and reveals it had defeated the Phoenix in a past incarnation.
-While Cyclops defeats the dragon, Hope is able to absorb its power and defeat Cyclops who then goes to seek the other remaining portion of the Phoenix Force possessed by Emma Frost.
-Emma had been using the Phoenix Force to control all of Utopia, read the thoughts of everyone on the planet, take vengeance on anyone who had ever harmed a mutant, and dismantle all Sentinels.
-Cyclops defeats Emma and elevates to the level of Dark Phoenix, killing Professor X in the process.